 You should next check your debt-to-income ratio, or DTI, which we’ll get into detail later.
 Paying down a large debt before applying for a loan will improve your chances of approval.

-Next, research rates at banks and other lenders.
-Check with the bank you already have an account with, or shop online from a network of lenders, such as through LendingTree.
-Compare rates, fees, and qualifications for loans from multiple lenders.
+Next, research home equity loan rates at banks, your local credit union, and other lenders.
+Check with the bank or credit union you already have an account with, or shop online from a network of lenders, such as through eMortgage.
+Compare loan rates, fees, and qualifications from multiple lenders.

 Applications usually take two to four weeks to process.
 To make sure your application goes smoothly, you can help by gathering pay stubs, the deed, tax returns, and other information the lender may need.

-Using your home as collateral, a home equity loan lets you use the equity you’ve built up in your home as a lump-sum payment that you pay back at a fixed interest rate for a set amount of time.
+Using your home as collateral, a home equity loan lets you borrow against the equity you’ve built up in your home.
+You receive the cash as a lump-sum payment that you pay back at a fixed interest rate for a set period.
 Equity is the difference between your home’s value and what you owe on the home loan.

 A home equity loan for bad credit is provided by a lender that specializes in helping borrowers with bad credit.
 However, having a bad credit score reduces your approval chances.
-If you’re approved for a loan, bad credit can cause lenders to give you less favorable terms, such as a higher annual percentage rate.
+If you’re approved for a loan, a lower credit score can cause lenders to give you less favorable terms, such as home equity loan rates.

 The money you borrow can be used for anything, from paying for college to medical bills.
 It’s most commonly used for home renovations.